nn33sy/hinhesh/README.md

 °_° A Virtual Reality museum of tht History of ethnomusicology

-°_° Weird AI which send love letters to people
+°_° Weird AI who sends love letters to people